-The Secretary Director of the Board of Directors of GAMESA CORPORACIÓN TECNOLÓGICA, S.A., Mr. Carlos Rodríguez-Quiroga Menéndez, who is the Executive Director, was re-elected to his post by the General Shareholders' Meeting held on April 19, 2013.
+Secretary Director of the Board of Directors of GAMESA, Carlos Rodríguez-Quiroga Menéndez, also Executive Director thereof, was reelected to his post by the General Shareholders' Meeting on 19 April 2013.

-To complement the information provided in paragraph C.1.35 note that Article 28 of the Regulations of the Audit and Compliance Committee of GAMESA CORPORACIÓN TECNOLÓGICA, S.A. regulate the relations of said Committee with the External Auditor.
-The full text is available at www.gamesacorp.com (C.1.45)
+In addition to the information provided in section C.1.35, article 28 of the Regulations of the Audit and Compliance Committee of GAMESA regulates the relationships of the cited committee with the External Auditor.
+The full text is available at www.gamesacorp.com